Daimler to extend contract of China division boss - paper

-FRANKFURT Daimler AG (DAIGn.DE) will extend the contract of the head of its China division Hubertus Troska, who is also a board member, the newspaper Frankfurter Allgemeine Sonntagszeitung said on Saturday.
+FRANKFURT Jan 17 Daimler AG will extend the contract of the head of its China division Hubertus Troska, who is also a board member, the newspaper Frankfurter Allgemeine Sonntagszeitung said on Saturday.

 The supervisory board will extend his contract at its February meeting, the newspaper said without naming sources.